 The following required courses must be completed with a grade of C or better.

-- Anatomy & Physiology: college level A&P for two semesters (e.g., BIO-206 Anatomy and Physiology I and BIO-207 Anatomy and Physiology II).
-Anatomy and Physiology I and II must be completed within five years of beginning the Nursing II or III course.
-Anatomy and Physiology I and II must be completed prior to entering ADN-103 or ADN-603.
+**Anatomy and Physiology I and II must be completed within five years of beginning the Nursing II Anatomy and Physiology I and II must be completed prior to entering ADN-103.
+Students enrolling in Anatomy and Physiology I or II should plan on taking both semesters of the sequence at NIACC or the same college.

 Since the NCLEX-RN exam is a computerized test, computer competencies are strongly recommended.